desmos-labs/desmos/docs/architecture/adr-004-application-links-expiration.md

 ## Context

-Desmos `profiles` module gives users possibility to link their desmos profile with both centralized application and other blockchains accounts.
+Desmos `x/profiles` module gives users the possibility to link their Desmos profile with both centralized application and other blockchains accounts.
 By doing this, a user can be verified as the owner of those accounts and prove to the system that they're not impersonating anyone else.
 This verification however remains valid only if the user never trades or sells their centralized-app username to someone else.
 If they do, the link to such username MUST be invalidated.